Creusot Lab

 • Director, Diabetes Research Center Flow Cytometry and Cell Sorting Core

-Dr. Creusot’s research interests revolve around the pathogenesis and prevention of Type 1 diabetes (T1D).
-He and his group study how several processes that contribute to the maintenance of immune tolerance are impaired, allowing the progression of the disease.
+Dr. Creusot’s research interests revolve around the pathogenesis and prevention/treatment of Type 1 diabetes (T1D).
+He and his group study how the processes that contribute to the maintenance of immune tolerance are impaired, using in vivo models with murine and human immune systems.
 The lab is working on several new therapeutic strategies aimed at restoring immune tolerance and blocking autoimmunity.
 This research allies basic research, preclinical studies using mouse models, and translational studies using patient samples.

 Research Interests